ethankim00/flask_api/README.md

 The application.py file can be run to initialize the server and requests submitted via postman.

 If one or more of the predictors is missing it is replaced with the sample mean.
 For example if no value is specified for sepal_width, the model will use the average value of 3.06 to return a prediction.
 If all values are missing then an error is raised.
+The model used is an SVM but many models can be used with great sucess on the iris dataset.

 ## Additional Information
 1.